Aftab Ahmad Khan Sherpao: Political career

 In 1999, he developed differences with Benazir Bhutto.
-It was reported that differences between Sherpao and Benazir Bhutto were cropped after the defeat of PPP in 1997 Pakistani general election.
+It was reported that differences between Sherpao and Benazir Bhutto were cropped after the defeat of PPP in the 1997 Pakistani general election.
 Benazir Bhutto suspected that Sherpao played a role over the dismissal of her government.
 Sherpao denied the claims.

-After 1999 Pakistani coup d'état, he went into self-exile in the United Kingdom due to multiple corruption cases.
-Upon return to Pakistan for 2002 Pakistani general election, he was jailed on corruption charges.
+After the 1999 Pakistani coup d'état, he went into self-exile in the United Kingdom due to multiple corruption cases.
+Upon return to Pakistan for the 2002 Pakistani general election, he was jailed on corruption charges.

 In 2002, he created his own faction, of Pakistan Peoples Party-Sherpao and late 2002, was elected unopposed as the chairman of his own faction, Pakistan Peoples Party-Sherpao.

 He was re-elected to the National Assembly in Pakistani general election, 2002.
 In November 2002, he was appointed as the Minister for Water and Power with the additional portfolio of Minister for Inter-Provincial Coordination in the federal cabinet.
 In December 2002, Sherpao was given additional charge of Kashmir Affairs and Northern Areas and State of Frontier Region.

 In 2004, he was appointed as Minister for Interior in the federal cabinet.

-After getting re-elected to the National Assembly in 2008 Pakistani general election from his home constituency, NA-8, Charsadda, he formed Qaumi Watan Party.
+After getting re-elected to the National Assembly in the 2008 Pakistani general election from his home constituency, NA-8, Charsadda, he formed Qaumi Watan Party.

-He was re-elected to the National Assembly in 2013 Pakistani general election.
+He was re-elected to the National Assembly in the 2013 Pakistani general election.

+Pakistan Football Federation

+Sherpao served as president of the Pakistan Football Federation between 1988 and 1989.